desktop/desktop/docs/technical/shell-integration.md

 ### Step 1: Find the shell application

-The `getBundleID()s` function is used to map a shell enum to it's bundle ID that is defined in it's manifest.
+The `getBundleIDs()` function is used to map a shell enum to the possible bundle IDs that are defined in its manifest.
 You should add a new entry here for your shell.
 An array is returned to handle the case where a shell updates its bundle ID.

 ```ts